sgrottel/status-light/doc/status_storage.md

 * Recommendation: use a json body.
 * Alternative a FORM-Data body is possible (?)

+This route is throttled and might reject requests coming in to quickly one after the other.

 Response Codes:
 * `200` or `204` -- sensor event was successfully stored
 * `400`